Camlytics Full User Guide

 Taskbar notifications enable pop-up notifications of events marked on the taskbar .

 Webhook URLis the web address to request POST in case of a specific event.
 Made the request immediately and request includes parameters such as body: channel_idchannel_nameevent_nameetc.
 I want some trigger special actions, but this feature is very helpful if you want to connect Camlytics API.
 For example, you can link the action to an IoT device connected via the IFTTT website (for example, turn on the garden lights when someone crosses the line in the incoming direction).
-Or you want to store your event data from multiple locations in the cloud via Sheets – see app here.
+Or you want to store your event data from multiple locations in the cloud via Google Sheets – see app here.

 retail counting events